snsolomar/snsolomar/README.md

 Developer Tools | Git, NPM, VSCode, Agile Methodology, Scrum, Kubernetes, Docker

-About me:

-I’m a software engineer and I enjoy solving complex problems.
-I have 1 year of experience as a full-stack web applications developer and I enjoy working on all layers of the stack.

 My primary tools for development are PostgreSQL, Express, Node.js, and React.
 I’m passionate about creating user friendly, and efficient websites and applications.

 I specialize in responsive design, api development, and server side coding.